GG-loop/GG-loop.github.io/_posts/2015-3-28-Growing on agar.md

 Food is important for us as much as nutrients are really important for them!
 A balanced reciepe is necessary to prepare their living habitat.
 That is called medium and
-<a href="http://biohackacademy.github.io/biofactory/annex/cultivation-media/">ere it's our list of cultivation media</a>
+<a href="http://biohackacademy.github.io/biofactory/annex/cultivation-media/">here</a> it's our list of cultivation media